Request for Proposals from University of Chicago Faculty

 The Tata Centre for Development at UChicago (TCD) develops innovative, integrated approaches to tackling some of India’s most pressing development issues.
 The Centre takes a rigorous problem-based approach, centering its efforts on clearly defined problems where there is potential for a scalable solution to make a difference.
 With generous support from the Tata Trusts, the TCD leverages UChicago’s world-class research expertise and long-standing ties to India, as well as the expertise of its extensive global network, to improve lives across India.

 The TCD is seeking applications for research on economics and growth, broadly defined, with policy implications.
 Projects in the energy, environment, health, water and sanitation, and development economics domains are encouraged.
 Proposals must involve work in India or analysis of data describing India, although we welcome research producing widely applicable insights.
-Preference will be given to proposals to work whose primary findings will become available within 18 months or sooner.
+Preference will be given to proposals to work whose primary findings will become available within a year.

 As a general rule the TCD will not fund pure laboratory experiments.
 Field evaluations of technology innovations will be considered, but proposals must clearly explain how research outcomes could address well-defined development challenges in India in the short term.
 If you have questions about whether your project fits within these criteria, please contact Nicole Anderson, TCD Director of Programs, at firstname.lastname@example.org.